Vojtěch Náprstek: Background

 Vojtěch Náprstek was born Adalbert Fingerhut.
-His father Anton Fingerhut had the German name as the only one of seven siblings – the others were called by the Czech version of the name Náprstek.
+His father, Anton Fingerhut, had the German name as the only one of seven siblings – the others were called by the Czech version of the name Náprstek.
 (The German word fingerhut and the Czech word naprstek can be translated as thimble in English.)
-Adalbert officially changed his name to Vojtěch Náprstek in 1880 but he had been using the Czech name far earlier.
+Adalbert officially changed his name to Vojtěch Náprstek in 1880, but he had been using the Czech name far earlier.
 His mother, Anna Fingerhut-Náprstková (1788–1873), was a nationalist businesswoman who ran a brewery/distillery and adjoining inn, "U Halánků", hospitable to budding nationalist organizations.
-That building still stands and is located on Bethlehem Square(Betlémské náměstí) in Prague and it is known as Náprstek Museum of Asian, African and American Cultures.
+That building still stands and is located on Bethlehem Square (Betlémské náměstí) in Prague and it is known as the Náprstek Museum of Asian, African and American Cultures.
 Both Vojtěch and his elder brother Ferdinand, outspoken nationalists, were closely watched by the Habsburg police.
 After the disastrous results of the Prague Upheavals of 1848, Vojtěch left home in secret for the United States, where he finished his law studies.